japalbornoz/CCNA-Networking-Labs/Enterprise VLAN Network/README.md

-Project 1: Small-to-Medium Business (SMB) Office Network Objective: Showcase foundational routing, switching, and IP management.
+Project 1: Small-to-Medium Business (SMB) Office Network

-Description: design, build, and troubleshoot VLANs using a router-on-a-stick and a multilayer switch, and demonstrate the use case of DTP and VTP.
+Objective: Showcase foundational routing, switching, and IP management by designing, building, and troubleshooting VLANs using a router-on-a-stick and a multilayer switch, and demonstrate the use case of DTP and VTP.

 Design: Use a 3-tier hierarchical model (Core, Distribution, Access).
 Key Features: VLAN Segmentation: Separate VLANs for Data, Voice, Management, and Guests.
 Inter-VLAN Routing: Use a "Router-on-a-Stick" or a Layer 3 Switch.
 DHCP Server: Configure a Cisco router as a DHCP server for all VLANs.
-Subnetting: Document VLSM plan to conserve IP addresses.
+Subnetting: Document the VLSM plan to conserve IP addresses.

 Build: